ShameerMasroor/Aeras/README.md

 ## Demo Video

-Watch the demonstration of the Ball and Beam Self-Balancing System:
+Watch the demonstration of forest mapping and localization system:

 [![Demo Video](Thumbnail.png)](https://youtu.be/zFVc0A3nOic)